 Description

 Lion's Head sits at the heart of the Bruce Peninsula, roughly halfway between Owen Sound and Tobermory along Bruce Road 9.
-This scenic community of 900 to 5,000 residents (depending on the season) takes its name from the distinctive lion's profile visible in the Niagara Escarpment's limestone cliffs.
-Located near the 45th parallel north—the exact midpoint between the Equator and North Pole—Lion's Head has served as a popular Georgian Bay destination since its post office first opened in 1895.
+This small community takes its name from the distinctive lion's profile visible in the Niagara Escarpment's limestone cliffs — and once you see those cliffs up close, the name makes complete sense.
+Located near the 45th parallel north, Lion's Head has drawn visitors to Georgian Bay since its post office first opened in 1895, and the hiking here remains one of the best reasons to make the drive up the peninsula.

 Trail Experience and Terrain